Key Contacts

 The training programme is four years in length and includes IM Stage 2.
 Time out in approved overseas posts is possible and can count towards CCT.

-The Areas around the unit Plymouth are of outstanding natural beauty, offering moorland and coastal environments, a wide variety of urban or village accommodation and extensive opportunities for sporting and other activities.
+Devon is an area of outstanding natural beauty, offering moorland and coastal environments, a wide variety of urban or village accommodation and extensive opportunities for sporting and other activities.
 Both cities have a mix of historic and modern areas, and there are frequent rail and air links to London and ferries to France and Northern Spain from Plymouth.

 Annual Assessment Information

 Trainees undertaking Higher Specialist Training are required to have an annual assessment (ARCP).
 By clicking on the your specialty you will find the requirements for your assessment.
-The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailed requirement information once you have been scheduled for an assessment Please use these checklists as a guide when preparing for your assessment.
-Its is your responsibility to check what is expected of you and prepare accordingly.
+The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailed requirement information once you have been scheduled for an assessment.
+Please use these checklists as a guide when preparing for your assessment.
+It is your responsibility to check what is expected of you and prepare accordingly.
 The JRCPTB website is an invaluable source of assessment information.

 The Training Hospitals